downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 > `function(item: any)` | defaults to: `i => (i == null ? '' : String(i))`

-Used to determine the string value for the selected item.
-It is used to compute the accessibility message that occurs after removing the item.
+If your items are stored as, say, objects instead of strings, downshift still needs a string representation for each one.
+This is required for accessibility messages (e.g., after removing a selection).

 ### onSelectedItemsChange